utshomax/postman-docs/src/pages/docs/integrations/available-integrations/slack.md

     url:  "https://www.postman.com/postman/workspace/4be86d9c-6576-4369-b74f-43991df7a4bd"
 ---

 The Postman to Slack integration enables you to send Postman notifications to a Slack channel.
-You can send the results of a Postman monitor run, notifications received in the Postman notification center, activity in your Team Activity Feed, or uptime monitor notifications.
+You can send the results of a Postman monitor run, notifications received in the Postman notification center, or activity in your Team Activity Feed.

 ## Configuring Postman with Slack